Q: I am a captain and am interested in working with VA Charters. How do I get involved?

 Q: How many people can go?

-A: All of our captains will possess, at minimum, a US Coast Guard ‘OUPV’ or ‘6-Pack’ license, which means they can take 6 passengers in addition to their crew.
+A: Depending on the boat, 4 – 6 passengers plus crew.
+VA Charters reserves the right to decide how many passengers will be allowed on any trip.
+All of our captains will possess, at minimum, a US Coast Guard ‘OUPV’ or ‘6-Pack’ license, which means they can take 6 passengers in addition to their crew.
 If you have more than 6 people, we will make every effort to accommodate your needs.

 Q: Is there any cost for the trip?

-A: No. Our fundraising efforts are the foundation that allow us to provide our services at no cost to the veteran/family member.
+A: No. Our fundraising efforts are the foundation that allow us to provide our services at no cost to the veteran.

 Q: What should I bring on my trip?